page-support/web-client/README.md

 * When a user replies, it will use the event name `page_support_bot_reply_click`.
 It reports both what the bot said in the `say` property and the reply recieved from the user in the `userReplyValues` property.
 * At the end of the conversation, if the conversation ended without the user abandoning it midway, a conversation session history is sent with the event name `page_support_bot_ended_conversation` This allows you to examine specific user sessions that are otherwise not available when collating individual events like with the prior two event types.

 Note that with all these events, user input is being sent server side in the userReplyValues property.
 Take care to ensure user PII is properly handled if there is any information uniquely identifying individuals.
-You can remove anything you don't want to send to your analytics service by adding a filter to the `pageSupportBotTracker()` function.
+You can remove anything you don't want sent to your analytics service by adding a filter to the `pageSupportBotTracker()` function.

 Depending on the user analytics service you are using, you may have to translate the eventName and parameter arguments into some other form before sending to your tracking service.
 With Google Analytics they are the second and third arguments to their gtag function.
 Note that with GA4 you also have to do some configuration in your Google Analytics account to report custom events.